Sanju Samson: Indian Premier League

-Sanju was named by Kolkata Knight Riders in its player pool ahead of 2009 Indian Premier League.
+Samson was named by Kolkata Knight Riders in its player pool ahead of 2009 Indian Premier League.
 He was signed by Kolkata Knight Riders ahead of 2012 Indian Premier League but did not get to play and was released ahead of the 2013 season.
 He was signed to play for Rajasthan Royals in 2013.
 He made his IPL debut for Rajasthan against Kings XI Punjab on 14 April 2013 after the regular wicket-keeper Dishant Yagnik failed to recover from an injury.
 In his second match, he scored 63 runs from 41 balls, becoming the then youngest player in IPL to score a half-century.
-He won the Best Young Player award of 2013 season with 206 runs and six stumpings from 10 innings.
+He won the Emerging Player award of 2013 season with 206 runs and six stumpings from 10 innings.

-Sanju made his Champions League Twenty20 debut for Rajasthan Royals against the Mumbai Indians on 21 September 2013 and scored 54 off 47 balls, becoming the youngest player to score a half-century in CLT20.
+Samson made his Champions League Twenty20 debut for Rajasthan Royals against the Mumbai Indians on 21 September 2013 and scored 54 off 47 balls, becoming the youngest player to score a half-century in CLT20.
 He was retained by Rajasthan ahead of the 2014 season.

-In 2016, Delhi Daredevils signed Sanju after Rajasthan was banned from the competition for two years after being found guilty in illegal betting and match-fixing probe.
+In 2016, Delhi Capitals signed Samson after Rajasthan was banned from the competition for two years after being found guilty in illegal betting and match-fixing probe.
 He scored his maiden T20 century against Rising Pune Supergiants during the 2017 Indian Premier League.

 He returned to Rajasthan in the 2018 IPL auction He scored his second IPL century in the next season, hitting an unbeaten 102* against Sunrisers Hyderabad.
 During the 2020 season, Sanju scored a 32-ball 74 against Chennai Super Kings.
 He led Rajasthan to the highest successful run chase in IPL history with 85 runs from 42 balls against Kings XI Punjab in the next match.
 He played his 100th IPL match, later in the season.

-In January 2021, Sanju was named the captain of Rajasthan Royals ahead of the 2021 Indian Premier League.
+In January 2021, Samson was named the captain of Rajasthan Royals ahead of the 2021 Indian Premier League.
 He scored a century in his first match as captain, becoming the first IPL captain to achieve the feat.
 He completed 3000 runs in IPL later in the season.

 In November 2021, he was retained by Rajasthan Royals ahead of the 2022 Indian Premier League.
-Sanju surpassed Ajinkya Rahane to become the all-time leading run-scorer for Rajasthan during the season.
+Samson surpassed Ajinkya Rahane to become the all-time leading run-scorer for Rajasthan during the season.
 Rajasthan went on to play the finals and finished as the runners-up under his leadership.

+In 2023, he played as a captain of Rajasthan Royals and scored 362 runs with 3 half centuries in season and finished 5th on points table.

+In 2024, Rajasthan Royals won 8 matches out of their first 9 matches under his leadership.
+He individually scored 531 runs out of 16 matches with 5 half centuries, which is considered the best season for him.
+In this season, Rajasthan Royals ended up the league stage at 3rd on points table, and went on to Qualifier 2 but defeated by Sunrisers Hyderabad by 36 runs.